Jerubbaal21/Data-Structures---Algorithm/FamilyTree/README.md

 Inorder Traversal − Traverses a tree in an in-order manner.

 Postorder Traversal − Traverses a tree in a post-order manner.

+THE MAIN CLASS
+The program runs from this class.
+It performs the following operations.

+linkedlist insertion
+list display *adding at the font adding at a specific position display final list
+DDLinkedlist
+This class defines the following methods

+add method
+add at the end method
+dd at position method
+delete from front
+delete from end
+delete at position
+display list
+NODE
+This class basically declares the variables node, next, previous.

+RUN CODE
+To run the this program.
+Create three class (main.java, DDLinkedlist.java, node.java)in the IDE or Text Editor, and then run the Main.java.